autokey/autokey/Beginners-Guide.md

 by default and some copy commands like cp will miss them by default. rsync will get them.
 (Credits to Joe)

+### How to "source" settings on a new computer?
+First, install (latest) AutoKey on the new computer and press the New icon, then Folder.
+Select the folder that contains the settings from the previous installation.
+Expect to see an empty folder from the panel on the left.

+Secondly, quit the current AutoKey session through its icon in the system tray, and start AutoKey again.
+Since AutoKey does not monitor its "directories" on the fly, restarting it necessary.

 ## Why Would You Use AutoKey And What Does It Do For You?

 AutoKey can be a huge time saver, energy saver and productivity booster and can also reduce the stress on your arms and hands.